Road Repurposing

 Creating a safer walking environment and more community spaces at Tiong Bahru

-There are alternative parking lots in the vicinity at 61 Seng Poh Lane and 78 Moh Guan Terrace, which are a 3 to 5 minutes’ walk away (see location map below).
-The lower traffic environment has given everyone a safer and more pleasant walking experience.
+Alternative parking lots in the vicinity at 61 Seng Poh Lane and 78 Moh Guan Terrace are also a 3 to 5 minutes’ walk away.

-LTA will pedestrianise an 80-metre-long stretch of the road (from Choa Chu Kang Avenue 1 to the loading/unloading access point of Sunshine Place) to give residents a safer and more comfortable walking experience.
+LTA has pedestrianised an 80-metre-long stretch of the road in 2024 (from Choa Chu Kang Avenue 1 to the loading/unloading access point of Sunshine Place) to give residents a safer and more comfortable walking experience.

 Sunshine Place serves as the neighbourhood centre for residents living in the vicinity.
 With the opening of the food court at Sunshine Place, together with the future opening of the Jurong Region Line (JRL) station along Choa Chu Kang Avenue 3, we anticipate that it will bring even more visitors to the area.

-The proposed conversion of a section of Choa Chu Kang Terrace to a pedestrianised street will allow for a more comfortable walking experience for residents to and from Sunshine Place.
+The conversion of a section of Choa Chu Kang Terrace to a pedestrianised street allows for a more comfortable walking experience for residents to and from Sunshine Place.
 Safety would also be further enhanced with the removal of the need for pedestrians to interact with traffic.
-There will be signs to direct vehicles to enter Sunshine Place carpark and its loading/unloading points via Choa Chu Kang Avenue 3.

-LTA will pedestrianise an 18-metre-long stretch between Taman Jurong Shopping Centre and Taman Jurong Market and Food Centre.
+LTA has pedestrianised an 18-metre-long stretch between Taman Jurong Shopping Centre and Taman Jurong Market and Food Centre, which was officially opened in Jan 2025.

-The shopping centre and market/food centre serve as key amenity centres for the entire Taman Jurong Community, and we have observed a high volume of pedestrians crossing between the two developments.
+The shopping centre and market/food centre serve as key amenity centres for the entire Taman Jurong Community, and a high volume of pedestrians was observed crossing between the two developments.

-The proposed conversion of a section of Yung Sheng Road to a pedestrianised area with a covered linkway and improved barrier-free access, will allow for a safer and more comfortable walking experience.
+The conversion of a section of Yung Sheng Road into a pedestrianised area with a covered linkway and improved barrier-free access, has provided a safer and more comfortable walking experience.

 Existing entrances to both Taman Jurong Shopping Centre and Taman Jurong Market & Food Centre car parks, loading/unloading bays and pick-up/drop-off points remain open.
 As Yung Sheng Road will no longer be passable between the main Yung Sheng Road and Yung An Road, motorists will be directed to travel along the main Yung Sheng Road and Yung An Road.